pycabook/pycabook/manuscript/part_1_tools/chapter_03_mocks.md

 ## Complex return values

 The `side_effect` parameter of mock objects is a very powerful tool.
-It accepts three different flavours of objects, callables, iterables, and exceptions, and changes its behaviour accordingly.
+It accepts three different flavours of objects: callables, iterables, and exceptions, and changes its behaviour accordingly.

 If you pass an exception the mock will raise it